kyhan1094/Beer-Project/README.md

 ## Output

-This recommendation system will take two inputs from the users (desired beer ABV and prefer beer style), then it will recommend top 5 recommended beers by the closed ABV of user input from user's beer style choices.
+This recommendation system will take two inputs from the users (desired beer ABV and prefer beer style), then it will return top 5 recommended beers by the closed ABV of user input from user's beer style choices.

 The engine uses the sub dataset that is filtered by 5/5 rated on all categories: taste, aroma, appearance, palette and overall